none.

 from experience - the numbers in the file certainly aren't degrees Celcius, they remain undocumented though).

-function which is part of the Curve Fitting Toolbox to temps
+smooth function which is part of the Curve Fitting Toolbox to temps and

 Your final figure should look similar to this: